gmanandhar/odoo-8.0/README.md

 # odoo:8.0-debain 10
-Custom Odoo 8.0 with debain 10 using docker
+Custom Odoo 8.0 installation with debain 10 and docker.
 Before installing odoo there are two python packages which does not install in debain 10. we need to make dummy package for them.
 - python-pypdf
 - python-imaging_1.13